-- Has been involved with other sales in the community and neighborhoods in which you are looking to buy.
+- They have been involved with other sales in the community and neighborhoods in which you are looking to buy.

-- Has a great track record and has many positive testimonials about past sales.
+- They have a great track record, with many positive testimonials about past sales.

-- Is well liked by other real estate agents and can network – this will open up a wider selection of homes for you to view.
+- They are well liked by other real estate agents and can network – this will open up a wider selection of homes for you to view.

 Make sure that you remain focused on what is important to you throughout the entire buying process.
-Factors such as location or the amount of bedrooms or square footage should be your focal point.
-Do not get caught up in details such as:
+Factors such as location or the number of bedrooms or square footage should be your focal point.
+Do not get caught up in questions such as: